This thread has been locked.

 With a 200k and 113k configuration I expect a voltage of 3.32V but in simulation I get 3.5V and in application I get 3.4V.

-Can you provide me with the spice files for the LM5012 to better simulate my setup?
+Can a TI member provide the feedback pin input current specs and the spice files for the LM5012 to better simulate my setup?